High Availability (HA) ¶

 The simplest way to get started with a HA cluster is to run kops create cluster

 as shown below.
-The --master-zones
+The --control-plane-zones

 kops create cluster \